32 Auditor Resume Examples & Guide for 2025

 • Highlight relevant education: Include any relevant certifications, such as CPA, CIA, or CISA, even if you are currently pursuing them.
 You can also mention any academic projects or case studies related to auditing or accounting.

-• Emphasize soft skills: Auditors need to be detail-oriented, analytical, and collaborative.
+• Emphasize soft skills: auditors need to be detail-oriented, analytical, and collaborative.
 Provide examples from your experience that demonstrate these skills.

 • Include relevant internships or work experience: Detail your responsibilities and achievements during internships, particularly if they were in auditing, accounting, or finance.
 Even unrelated jobs can demonstrate skills like time management, teamwork, and responsibility.